 What have you done to make your school or your community a better place?

-Community service comes in different forms, one where you directly feel its impact, and the other you don’t.
+Community service comes in different forms, some where you directly feel its impact, and others you don’t.
 For most of my life I’ve been entirely used to the latter, where I’ve been part of the ‘strings’ church orchestra, a pianist in the youth group, and mentoring aspiring church musicians and aid in their journey to further revolutionize the church as my church is currently developing.
 Though these activities alone are fulfilling, I got to experience the incentives of community service during a 4-day classroom refurbishing program in a school at Bogor named “SMP Pancar Bakti”.

 This program in particular was something else.
 Getting hands-on with the reconstruction of classroom walls, chairs, and tables, learning how to disassemble and re-screw the parts together, as well as repainting them not only felt novel, but rewarding, knowing that I can bring comfort in these kids’ education.
 On top of this and the fact that a few of my peers and I designed and created a mural of our country’s, Indonesia’s, geography to decorate the school’s walls, we had time to interact with the students there.
 As it was a local school, my peers and I decided to give a prompt English lesson, where we sang English songs together and taught these kids how to greet and do simple conversations such as “How are you doing?” or “I am doing/ not doing well.”
 To my surprise these kids were eager to learn more, however due to time constraints we weren’t able to fulfill their wishes.

 Still, their enthusiasm to learn will leave a permanent mark in my memory.
-Improving these underprivileged childrens’ lives and wellbeing, and especially witnessing the effect on its own was a true blessing, no matter how small the impact.
+Improving these underprivileged children’s lives and wellbeing, and especially witnessing the effect on its own was a true blessing, no matter how small the impact.

 (This one doesn’t have a previous version cos it’s new, never been reviewed before)

+Notes:

+It’s always a privilege to serve in the communities around us :)

+I think it’s very interesting how you want to highlight the impact of classroom refurbishing over your other community service activities.
+Is it because you are serving an underprivileged community?
+Or is it because the activities are new and different to what you’ve been involved in?
+Is it because it’s an outreach program to an unfamiliar community?

+Whatever the reason is, I think it’s worth further exploring the contrast between your community service at church/youth group/orchestra and the classroom refurbishment program.
+In what ways are your activities in your everyday communities fulfilling?
+In what ways are the classroom refurbishment activities fulfilling?
+I suggest giving equal weight to both stories in your essay.

+As a reader, I think all of your activities are worth mentioning.
+I would want to show the reader that you are involved in many types of activities.
+In doing so, you wholeheartedly care to make these places better, however different the effects may be for your own personal fulfilment.

+All the best!